HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.tabular/condensed_tutorials/tabular-multimodal.md

 # Condensed: Multimodal Data Tables: Tabular, Text, and Image

 Summary: This tutorial demonstrates how to implement multimodal machine learning using AutoGluon, specifically combining tabular, text, and image data for prediction tasks.
-It provides code for handling multiple image paths, configuring feature metadata for different data types, and setting up appropriate hyperparameters for multimodal models.
-The tutorial covers essential implementation techniques including dataset preparation, image preprocessing, feature metadata configuration, and model training using TabularPredictor.
-Key functionalities include handling mixed data types, automatic text column identification, image path processing, and integration of various models (tabular models, Electra BERT for text, and ResNet for images) within a unified training pipeline.
+It provides implementation details for dataset preparation (including handling multiple images), feature metadata configuration, and model training with multimodal hyperparameter presets.
+The tutorial helps with tasks involving image path preprocessing, feature type specification, and unified model training across different data modalities.
+Key functionalities covered include handling multiple images per row (selecting first image), path expansion for image files, feature metadata customization, and training configuration using AutoGluon's multimodal preset that incorporates tabular models, BERT for text, and ResNet for images.

 *This is a condensed version that preserves essential implementation details and context.*

-Here's the condensed tutorial focusing on key implementation details and concepts:
+Here's the condensed tutorial focusing on key implementation details:

-# Multimodal Data Tables: Tabular, Text, and Image Training
+# Multimodal Data Tables: Tabular, Text, and Image Tutorial

 ## Key Requirements
 - GPU required for image and text models